Edmund1645/edmund1645/README.md

 #### What I work on these days :briefcase:

-Aside from thinking about my next super cool Open Source project, I build tiny demo apps to solve problems I have as a developer or in my every day life, I also write articles about the web on a number of publications including my [personal blog](https://theninja.blog).
+Aside from thinking about my next super cool Open Source project, I build tiny demo apps to solve problems I have as a developer or in my every day life.

 #### What I'm learning :book: